i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 - How to do this with offline/transient keys?
   The blinded key would be generated from the transient key, but those fetching the leaseset don't know the transient key, because it's in the leaseset.
-- Do we need to use sig type 11 for RedDSA, or use type 7 for it?
-- Is RedDSA really compatible with Ed25519?
-Is T the only change?
-- Should we call it Red25519?

 Definitions